Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 #### *{START..END}*

--`{START..END}` This can further be shortened to look like this.
-This form is the most common form of *for* I find people use.
+Another alternative and shorter way of accomplishing this task is with `{START..END}`.
+From what I can tell, this form is the most common form of *for* loops.
 An example that is equivilant to the above examples is simply:

 ```
   for i in {0..10}; do